-A. State the school's educational goals and objectives indicating how much academic improvement students are expected to show each year, how success will be evaluated and the specific results to be obtained.
+A. State the school's educational goals and objectives for improving student achievement.
+Indicate how mush academic improvement students are expected to show each year, how student success will be evaluated and the specific results to be attained.

-The primary learning objective of Broward Advantage Academy will be to demonstrate continuous improvement among its students.
+The primary learning objective of West Broward Academy will be to demonstrate continuous improvement among its students.
 The following objectives are presented with the caveat that the school has not opened and therefore has no baseline data for its students.
 More importantly, the school will use the School Improvement Planning process outlined by Broward County to develop subsequent learning objectives based upon the experience(s) and learning results obtained in the first year.

-Broward Advantage Academy will also utilize appropriate assessments to include Test Generator in-house assessments, on-going assessments provided by the text, district/state mandated assessments to establish baseline performance data in Reading during the school's first year and then show improvement in learning gains in subsequent years.
+West Broward Academy will also utilize appropriate assessments to include Test Generator inhouse assessments, on-going assessments provided by the text, district/state mandated assessments to establish baseline performance data in Reading during the school's first year and then show improvement in learning gains in subsequent years.
 Additional objectives will be established in the School Improvement Plan.
 Other core subjects will be evaluated using teacher made assessments and report card grades.